-Vicarious trademark infringement is not super-common, but it does occur.
-The exact test varies from circuit to circuit, but a common formulation is identical to the copyright test: (1) a direct financial interest in the infringement plus (2) the right and ability to control it.
-Philip Morris USA Inc. v.
-Lee is illustrative.
-Philip Morris is a tobacco company and the owner of the MARLBORO brand.
+Vicarious trademark infringement is not the most common, but it does occur.
+Although the exact test varies, a common formulation is identical to the copyright test: (1) a direct financial interest in the infringement plus (2) the right and ability to control it.
+Philip Morris is illustrative.
 Motohiro Miyagi was a distribution agent for Metrich International, a Chinese cigarette company; he received a \$10.00 commission per case of cigarettes sold.
-In 2003, he organized a scheme to import into the United States nearly 1,960 cases of counterfeit Marlboros manufactured by Metrich.
+In 2003, he organized a scheme to import into the United States nearly 1,960 cases of counterfeit MARLBORO cigarettes manufactured by Metrich.
 Specifically: